szreik/OpenPoseTutorial/README.md

     For me, the command will look like this if I am running it on a video named pt102.mp4: `sbatch -J PT102 -p general --mail-user=szreik@ucsd.edu --mail-type=ALL -o /sphere/greene-lab/lab_members/salma/openpose_testing/PT102_output.o%j.txt /sphere/greene-lab/lab_members/salma/openpose_testing/run_openpose.sh pt102`

-3. You shoud now be able to enter the command `squeue` and see your job in the queue.
-You will get an email when the job starts/ends and you can find the output of running the script in your openpose_testing directory
+3. You should now be able to enter the command `squeue` and see your job in the queue.
+You will get an email when the job starts/ends and you can find the output of running the script in your openpose_testing directory.